 If you have this condition

 Come in for a full assessment of your eyes and vision.
-There are a number of special tests we can perform to determine or confirm if you have keratoconus including computerised corneal topography along with the latest SMap technology (Link this to the information about SMap) that also allows us to measure the shape of the sclera, the white of your eye, to allow more accurate fitting of scleral lenses (Link to info re scleral lenses).
+There are a number of special tests we can perform to determine or confirm if you have keratoconus including computerised corneal topography along with the latest SMap technology that also allows us to measure the shape of the sclera, the white of your eye, to allow more accurate fitting of scleral lenses.
 This is the most modern and sensitive means of detecting the characteristic corneal shape changes.

 We will also measure the thickness of your cornea, which tends to be lower in keratoconus.
 If keratoconus is confirmed, we will discuss the alternative options so that the best possible management is maintained.
 If you have any questions we will discuss these with you.